 It's no secret that the French know how to live a beautifully curated and effortlessly chic life.
-We consistently look to the region for inspiration and tips regarding everything from how to decorate and what pieces to buy for interior space to how they approach dieting and what they always wear to work.
+We consistently look to the region for inspiration and tips, regarding every topic from how to decorate like French Designers and what pieces to buy for interior spaces.

-So, naturally, when we were brainstorming a few new interior layout ideas, Betsy Kasha, the principal designer of Parisian real estate and design firm A+B Kasha, was the first person who came to mind.
-She's an expert when it comes to French interior design and had a lot to say about French interior layouts.
+So, naturally, when we were brainstorming new interior layout ideas, Betsy Kasha—the principal designer of Parisian real estate and design firm A+B Kasha—was the first person who came to mind.
+She's an expert when it comes to French interior design, and she had a lot to say about French interior layouts.
 According to her, it's all about comfort, ignoring formulas, and freely mixing styles.

-Keep reading to glean a few ideas from Kasha about how to bring a variety of French-inspired design elements into every room in your home.
+Keep reading to learn a few ideas from Kasha about how to bring a variety of French-inspired design elements into every room in your home.

 This French bedroom features striking herringbone hardwood floors, neutral walls, and a large window on the far side of the space.
 A sofa sits at the foot of the bed in order to create a cozy sitting area, Kasha notes.
 This is a common interior layout for a Parisian bedroom.
 Get the look by placing a loveseat at the foot of your bed if space allows.